Bitcoin Verdict

 Keep it running

-Leave your node on.
-It stays synced automatically, downloading and validating new blocks as they are mined - roughly every 10 minutes.
+Just leave your node on and forget about it.
+It stays current on its own, downloading and checking new blocks as they are mined, roughly every 10 minutes.

 Connecting Your Wallet to Your Node